-In the history of European Media Judith Grohmann was the youngest investigative journalist and Managing editor.
+In the history of European Media Judith Grohmann was the youngest Investigative Journalist and Managing editor.
 In 1995 she changed from the magazine-world to newspapers.
 She worked as a Columnist and as Executive Editor for the economics department of the leading Austrian center right and liberal newspaper Die Presse.
 In 2002 she switched to the social liberal daily newspaper Der Standard, were she worked as economical journalist and executive editor for the career department.

 Judith Grohmann is extremely interested in the development of worldwide economies, politics and the people.
 Many times she took the opportunity to work in „real life jobs“ – for example as Headhunter, Campaigner or Lobbyist – in order to be able to describe more precisely the reality in her articles.
 She has worked for a multitude of newspapers and magazines in Europe, for example for Le Monde diplomatique, Westdeutsche Allgemeine Zeitung or the Swiss Manager magazine Bilan as well as architectural, industrial and political magazines.
 She worked also for the French Press Agency AFP, the Agence France Presse.

-Judith dedicated this book to the American actor Kevin Spacey, because, after watching his performance of police Lieutenant Chris Sabian in the movie „The Negotiator“ in 1998, she became extremely interested in the topic of Security and the work of Counter-Terrorist-units.
+Judith dedicated this book to the American actor Kevin Spacey, because, after watching his performance of Police Lieutenant Chris Sabian in the movie „The Negotiator“ in 1998, she became extremely interested in the topic of Security and the work of Counter-Terrorist-units.

-Since 2015 Judith gives lectures at the Department for Business Law and European Integration of the Danube University Krems.
+Since 2015 Judith lectures at the Department for Business Law and European Integration of the Danube University Krems.
 Details below:

 She is also a member of the British PEN CLUB, the two biggest Austrian writers associations: